Offline Reinforcement Learning with Differentiable Function Approximation is Provably Efficient: Differentiable Function Approximation is Provably Efficient

 \textbf{Feature representation vs. Parameters.} One interesting observation from Theorem~\ref{thm:PFQL} is that the learning complexity does not depend on the feature representation dimension $m$ but only on parameter dimension $d$ as long as function class $\mathcal{F}$ satisfies differentiability definition~\ref{def:function_class} (not even in the higher order term).
 This seems to suggest, when changing the model $f$ with more complex representations, the learning hardness will not grow as long as the number of parameters need to be learned does not increase.
 Note in the linear MDP analysis this phenomenon is not captured since the two dimensions are coupled ($d=m$).
 Therefore, this heuristic might help people rethink about what is the more essential element (feature representation vs. parameter space) in the \emph{representation learning RL} regime (\emph{e.g.} low rank MDPs \citep{uehara2021representation}).
+We leave the concrete understanding the connection between features and parameters as the future work.